wasim-abuzaher/test-web-stack/README.md

 > What if I have a question?

 Create a new issue in this repo and we will respond and get back to you quickly.

+> Should I validate inputs?

+Please assume a hard requirement has not been set by the product owner.
+We welcome any input validations and your reasoning for why they add value.

+> What is the location format?

+Examples:
+- Seattle, Washington
+- Digital Nomad
+- New Jersey
+- Northern Bergen County, NJ

+> I almost finished, but I don't have time to create everything what is required

+Please provide a plan for the rest of the things that you would do.